3 Simple Steps to Build an Effective Employee Referral Program

 A practical and successful employee referral program can be a company’s differentiator to attract the best hires.
 It can help talent acquisition leaders in cost-effective sourcing and hiring candidates within employees’ networks, speeding up the recruitment process, and mitigating the cost and time spent on each hire.

-Now imagine what happens when recruiters know how to turn this to their advantage.
+Now imagine what happens when recruiters know how to turn this to their advantage in the employment market.

 1. Incentivize Your Employees for Participating in the Program